 Hunger and Satiety Scale (PDF)

-One major difficulty that many eating disordered people have is that they have lost touch with what it feels like to be hungry and what it feels like to be full or satisfied after eating.
+One major difficulty that often comes along with an eating disorder is the loss of hunger and satiety cues.
+Disordered eating patterns can lead those who struggle to lose touch with what it feels like to be hungry and what it feels like to be full or satisfied after eating.
 The Hunger and Satiety Scale can be a useful tool for re-learning how to listen to your body’s normal hunger/fullness cues.
 Click Here to View Scale (PDF).

 NORMAL SERVING SIZES